A Step-by-Step Guide to Creating an Android App Using Kotlin

 In this post, we will walk you through the steps to create an Android app using Kotlin.

-Set up your development environment
+Set up a development environment

 To start developing Android apps with Kotlin, you need to set up your development environment.